Pacific Community Ventures logo

 Pacific Community Ventures (PCV) is a California-based non-profit community development financial institution (CDFI) operating under a "Restorative Capital" strategy.
 Founded to close the capital access gap for underserved small business owners, PCV partners with entrepreneurs who are typically excluded from conventional bank lending — particularly those in low-to-moderate income (LMI) communities.
 Their mission spans both economic opportunity and climate resilience, reflecting a dual commitment to financial inclusion and environmental sustainability.

 PCV offers affordable small business loans, including dedicated climate lending for sustainability-focused businesses.
-Alongside capital, they provide pro bono business advising at no cost to borrowers — an uncommon combination in the lending space.
+Alongside capital, they provide pro bono business advising with no listed cost to borrowers — an uncommon combination in the lending space.
 Their Good Jobs Toolkit gives small businesses practical resources to build quality teams and sustainable workplaces.
 PCV also conducts and publishes research on local economic development, and deploys ethical AI applications to help entrepreneurs and peer organizations navigate growth and planning.

 Several features distinguish PCV from mainstream small business lenders.
 The organization discloses a maximum current interest rate on its website, signaling a commitment to affordable, non-predatory pricing.
 Their website is available in seven languages — English, Spanish, Chinese, Tagalog, Vietnamese, Korean, and Japanese — reflecting the diverse immigrant and minority entrepreneur communities they serve.
 Clients have grown from single-location operations to multi-state businesses (e.g., Cupcakin' Bakeshop expanded to seven California and Atlanta locations with PCV support).
 All reported investments are made in LMI communities.